 -

 To make the batter, sift the flour with a flour sifter in a large mixing bowl.
 Add a pinch of salt and vanilla sugar (optional) and mix with a hand whisk.
 Place eggs in the center of the dry ingredients and mix with the whisk.
 Gradually add milk and water and stir well.
 The pancake mixture will be thin enough to resemble the consistency of heavy cream.
-Extra tip: To check the right consistency, lift a spoon with the batter and let it runoff.
-The batter should run off and cover the surface of the spoon.
+Check the batter's consistency by lifting a spoonful and letting it run off.
+It should smoothly cover the surface of the spoon.

 -

-Pass the batter through a fine-mesh sieve, cover the bowl with plastic wrap and let it rest for 30 minutes.
-Extra tip: If you are short on time, cook pancakes immediately after mixing the ingredients.
+Pass the batter through a fine-mesh sieve, cover the bowl with plastic wrap, and let it rest for 30 minutes.
+If you are short on time, cook pancakes immediately after mixing the ingredients.

 -